AstarNetwork/astar-docs/docs/learn/tokenomics2/Inflation.md

 E.g. if 'yearly' inflation is set to be 7%, and total issuance is 1,000,000 ASTR, then the soft-capped max inflation for that cycle will be 70,000 ASTR.

-Cycle length is configurable, but in practice it will resemble a 'year' off-chain.
+Cycle length is configurable, but in practice it will resemble a 'year' offchain.

  $inflation\_soft\_cap = inflation\_rate * total\_issuance$